busypeoples/revalidation/README.md

 ```

 __NOTE:__ A sensible approach with asynchronous validation functions is useful, Revalidation will not run any effects against
-an input field if any synchronous predicates have failed already.
+an input field.
 Needed consideration include: when to run the side effects
 (dynamically or on submit) and how often to trigger an async validation (immediately on every change or debounced)

 More: Revalidation also works with deep nested data structure (see the deep nested data example)